lolnein/blog.lolnein.com/_posts/2013-09-19-partyhard.markdown

 title: PARTY HARD
 ---

-I already wanted to make PARTY HARD GIFs when I drew the comics (and some people asked for it as well).
+I already wanted to make PARTY HARD GIFs when I drew the comics (and some people asked for them as well).
-So finally here there are!
+So finally here they are!

 ![partyhardflipphone](/images/partyhardflipphone.gif)